Indecent Exposure: Texas Penal Code §21.08

 Amendments effective in 2023

-Finally, effective as of September 1, 2023, the state can seek a third degree felony enhancement if the actor is civilly committed as a sexually violent predator.[7]
+Effective September 1, 2023, the legislature created a third degree felony enhancement if the actor is civilly committed as a sexually violent predator; this enhancement is now codified at subsection (b)(3).[5]

 Can you get probation for Indecent Exposure in Texas?